hughbien/notebook/sense_of_style.md

 the topic is as early as possible.

 Similar to topics and comments, always write given knowledge before introducing new knowledge.

+Start strong.
+"We're going to die, and that makes us the lucky ones." is a terrific leading sentence.
+It's an unpleasant fact followed by paradox.

 Always write light before heavy.
+If you have a complicated phrase, move it to the end of a paragraph.